 By preventing and managing childhood obesity, you will lessen this struggle and help children tackle the other stresses in their lives with greater confidence.

 The Truth About Nutrition

 According to the Centers for Disease Control and Prevention, childhood obesity has tripled over the last forty years.
-Now, about 1 out of every 5 children within school age is obese.
+Now, about 1 out of every 5 children of school age is obese.

 Overall, this prevalence accounts for around 17 percent of children in the United States, the majority falling between ages 12 and 19.
 Childhood obesity is a health outbreak that families and doctors alike must address.

-While this health issue does certainly affect a child’s appearance, often lowering his self-esteem, the obesity leads to many health problems too.
+While this health issue does certainly affect a child’s appearance, often lowering self-esteem, obesity leads to many health problems too.
 These may include sleep apnea, asthma, high cholesterol, cancer, and diabetes.

 Although the African-American group had the highest obesity rate, they did not have the highest rate for sustained hypertension.
 Non-Hispanic whites held this label instead.

 The study’s authors still uphold the strong link between obesity and hypertension in any race.
 However, these findings do show the importance that doctors should treat children on an individual basis.
 They should also take race into consideration when advising these children to change their lifestyle habits.

 Do you Really Need Vitamin Supplements?